By: Stephen Axel

 Write an Amazon Book Review

 If you like to read, this is an easy one.
-Once you finish a book (and I suggest it be one that you The Amazon Logowant people to know you read), take a look at the existing book reviews.
+Once you finish a book (and I suggest it be one that you want people to know you read), take a look at the existing book reviews.
 What are they missing or is there a more interesting way to say it?
 Click on ‘Write a Review’ and set up your personal profile along with your picture.
 Make sure to add ‘key words’ or tags to your review to enable easier search engine notice.
 Once again, you are taking control over what the search engines can find out about you.
 In fact, Google has a very tight relationship with Amazon so there is an increased chance that your name/book review will be picked up when people are searching on your name.

 Contributing to a Blog